lguizzetti/imgurdl/readme.md

     $ python imgurdl.py -i="http://i.imgur.com/3PmuS9F"

-To download multipe albums, you can also mix URLs and tokens togeter:
+To download multipe albums, you can also mix URLs and tokens together:

     $ python imgurdl.py -a="H7phc http://imgur.com/a/CYDeW"